ferrarijessie/j.money.api/README.md

 A Rest API to manage personal finances.

 ### Project Setup
-- After cloning the project, access the folder on your terminal and run: `docker-compose build`.
+- After cloning the project, access the folder on your terminal and run: `docker-compose build`;
-- Then start the container by simply running: `docker-compose up`.
+- Then start the container by simply running: `docker-compose up`;
 - To access the API endpoints, insert the following URL in your browser: `http://localhost:5065/`.

+### Running Tests
+- Enter the container bash: `docker exec -it jmoney_api bash`;
+- Run `pytest` command.